segmentio/segment-docs/src/engage/content/email/template.md

 As you configure the template, click **Merge Tags** and select the profile traits to include.
 Engage inserts the merge tags based on cursor placement.

-You can also add merge tags in the heading or body text as you design an email with the [Drag and Drop](/docs/engage/content/email/editor/) or [Advanced HTML](/docs/engage/content/email/advanced-html-editor/) editors.
+You can also add merge tags in the heading or body text as you design an email with the [Drag and Drop](/docs/engage/content/email/editor/) or [HTML](/docs/engage/content/email/html-editor/) editors.
 Engage supports [liquid templating](https://liquidjs.com/tags/if.html){:target="blank"} to create dynamic content in the email design editor.

 > info ""
 > To learn more about profile traits, visit Segment's [Computed Traits](/docs/engage/audiences/computed-traits) and [SQL Traits](/docs/engage/audiences/sql-traits/) documentation.